Bank of Canada Decreases Rate by 0.25%

 Looking to calculate your land transfer tax in Nova Scotia?
-Before you finalize your home purchase, you’ll want to ensure that you’ve put enough money aside to cover items associated with closing the deal.
+Before you finalize your home purchase, you’ll want to ensure that you’ve put enough money aside to cover closing costs.

 Land transfer tax (LTT) is one of the largest costs associated with the closing of your home, often overlooked when calculating your total purchase amount.
 There may be several fees and closing costs related to transferring the property from seller to buyer.
 You should prepare to avoid any unpleasant surprises.

-In Nova Scotia, the land transfer taxes paid by homebuyers is the Provincial & Municipal Deed Transfer Taxes.
+In Nova Scotia, the land transfer taxes paid by homebuyers are called Provincial & Municipal Deed Transfer Taxes.

 nesto’s Land Transfer Calculator will help simplify your budgeting efforts for all the costs associated with your homebuying process.